apache/mxnet/docs/tutorials/basic/symbol.md

 First, we create two placeholders with  `mx.sym.Variable`, giving them the names `a` and `b`.
 We then construct the desired symbol by using the operator `+`.
-If we don't name our variables while creating them, MXNet will automatically generate a unique name for each.
+We don't need to name our variables while creating them, MXNet will automatically generate a unique name for each.
 In the example below, `c` is assigned a unique name automatically.